zilliztech/zdoc/versioned_docs/version-byoc/tutorials/faqs/faq-resource-planning.md

 The "Performance-optimized Compute Unit" suits low latency or high throughput similarity searches.
 This option works best for high-search performance scenarios.

-The "Capacity-optimized Compute Unit" suits data volumes that are five times larger than the performance-optimized CU option but at the cost of higher search latency.
+The "Capacity-optimized Compute Unit" suits data volumes that are five times larger than the performance-optimized CU option.
 This option works best for increased storage capacity scenarios.

-The "Cost-optimized Compute Unit" provides the same large capacity as the "Capacity-optimized" option, but at a lower cost with reduced search performance.
+The "Cost-optimized Compute Unit" provides the same large capacity as the "Capacity-optimized" option, but at a lower cost.
 This option is ideal for budget-conscious projects that need ample storage without high-performance demands.

 For more details, see [Select the Right CU](./cu-types-explained).